 Our whole world is upside down right now.
 Things are weird.
-Some of us have been mandated to our homes, others can't find toilet paper or chicken at the grocery stores.
-And your planning a wedding has turned in to postponing one.
-You might be scared to think about what your future wedding will look like, who will come and the best way to move forward.
+Some of us have been mandated to our homes, others can’t find toilet paper or chicken at the grocery stores.
+And planning a wedding has turned into postponing one.
+You might be scared to think about what your future wedding will look like, who will come, and the best way to move forward.

-Remember I am not a doctor or a healthcare professional but I am a wedding professional and I think these tips and resources can help you during this overwhelming time.
+Remember I am not a doctor or a healthcare professional but I am a wedding professional and I am confident that these tips and resources can help you during this overwhelming time.

-This is a lot easier to say then to do.
-And I am having a hard time doing it as well but you will be better off if you stop and breathe, meditate on bible scriptures and get out into nature (if your allowed to)
+I know; it’s a lot easier said than done.
+And I am having a hard time doing it as well but you will be better off if you stop and breathe, meditate on bible scriptures and get out into nature (if you’re able to).

 1. Pick a new date in late 2020 or 2021 for your wedding (or postponed reception)

 2. Read the contracts from your vendors. (look for the act of god clause)

 2. Reach out to the venue with your date ( I suggest a phone call) and then the vendors, via email, that you have booked to see if the new date works for them.